CSUMBmWall/SchoolProjects/README.md

 Cryptography files are written in Java, and prepared for Logic and Computation class

 Skeleton of Memory Manager was provided by instructor for Data Structures.
+It is written in C++.
 Complete project description is presented, as well skeleton files and my finished files.

 Matt Wall